AmyFouzia/FinalProject/README.md

 - Made the screen size bigger
 - Mr.K said to make enemies autonomous and to add lives
 - updated collision with code

+## Friday, May 24, 2019

+- added a separate enemy class to lessen code in collision exp
+- made all the priv methods with accessors, figuring out the enemy movement

+## Tuesday, May 28, 2019

+- still transitioning into separate enemy class
+- figuring out ways to update the x and y vals for enemies to simulate autonomous movement

+## Wednesday, May 29, 2019

+- had to go back on old code, a little stuck
+- feeling like im onto something with enemy movement, def cant use for and while loops too much

+## Thursday, May 30, 2019

+- a

+## Friday, May 31, 2019

+- a